Exercise Library

 Single-Leg Dumbbell RDL

-The single-leg dumbbell (or kettlebell) RDL is an accessory exercise for hip stability.
+The single-leg dumbbell RDL is an accessory exercise to improve hip stability, posterior chain strength, hip mobility, and balance.

 Purpose